jackheywood/DesignPatterns/README.md

 - Many patterns are wrappers that mimic the underlying class' interface
 - Stress the importance of good API design

+### Adapter

+**Adapter** allows objects with incompatible interfaces to collaborate.

+#### Motivation

+- We cannot modify our gadgets to support every possible interface
+- We use an adapter to give us the interface we require from the interface we have.

 ## Behavioural Patterns

 Concerned with algorithms and the assignment of responsibilities